home-assistant/addons/git_pull/README.md

 `[Info] Something has changed, checking Home-Assistant config...`, or `[Info] Local configuration has changed.
 Restart required.`.

-If you made it this far you may want to let the add-on automatically check for updates by setting the `active` field (a subfield of `repeat`) to `true` and turning on "Start on boot."
+If you made it this far, you might want to let the add-on automatically check for updates by setting the `active` field (a subfield of `repeat`) to `true` and turning on "Start on boot."